The Budget 2015/16

-- The borough council's Council Tax precept was frozen for the fifth consecutive year, helped by a Council Tax freeze grant.
+- The borough council's Council Tax precept was frozen for the sixth consecutive year, helped by a Council Tax freeze grant.

 How we are making savings